30 June Stadium stampede

 During the 30 June Stadium stampede, 28 football fans died on 8 February 2015 in a confrontation with the police at the gates of 30 June Stadium during a league match between two Cairo clubs, Zamalek and ENPPI.

 Most of the dead were crushed to death and suffocated when the crowd stampeded after police used tear gas to clear the fans trying to force their way into the stadium.
-Egypt's hardcore fans are notorious for violent behavior at matches, and Egypt has designated some as terrorist groups.
+Egypt's former ultra fans are notorious for leading the 2011 Egyptian revolution and had many problems with the police, banners or chants were at times displayed at matches insulting the police.
+Egypt has designated ultra groups as terrorist groups.